Munaaf786/GradientGenerator/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities

-- Initially, the selected gradient direction should be the first value in the given `gradientDirectionsList`
+- Initially, the selected gradient direction is the first value in the given `gradientDirectionsList`
-- The initial values for the HTML input elements with type color should be **#8ae323** and **#014f7b** respectively
+- The initial values for the HTML input elements with type color are **#8ae323** and **#014f7b** respectively
-- When the values are provided for both the input elements with type color, then provided values should be the text content for the respective paragraph elements
+- When the values are provided for both the input elements with type color, then provided values are the text content for the respective paragraph elements
-- When the **Generate** button is clicked after selecting the direction and picking the colors, the background of the app should have a linear gradient with the selected direction and colors provided
+- When the **Generate** button is clicked after selecting the direction and picking the colors, the background of the app has a linear gradient with the selected direction and colors provided

-- The `GradientGenerator` component will consist `gradientDirectionsList`.
+- The `GradientGenerator` component consists `gradientDirectionsList`.
 It consists of a list of gradient directions objects with the following properties in each gradient directions object

   |    Key      | Data Type |
   | :--------:  | :-------: |